DFHack/dfhack/docs/guides/stonesense-art-guide.rst

 Specific sprite sheets
 ----------------------
-**objects.png** is the default sheet for buildings and vegetation.
+`objects.png <https://github.com/DFHack/stonesense/blob/master/resources/objects.png>`_ is the default sheet for buildings and vegetation.
 Also used for all hard-coded content, like default plants, the cursor, default walls and liquid.

-**creatures.png** is the default sprite sheet for creatures.
+`creatures.png <https://github.com/DFHack/stonesense/blob/master/resources/creatures.png>`_ is the default sprite sheet for creatures.
 If no file is specified in a creature node, this is the sheet it will use.

-**floors.png** holds all the Stonesense floors.
+`floors.png <https://github.com/DFHack/stonesense/blob/master/resources/floors.png>`_ holds all the Stonesense floors.
 Unlike the other sprite sheet, this sheet is hard-coded with sprite dimensions of 32x20 pixels.

-Stonesense is fully configurable in the way it renders creatures.
-No information is hardcoded, but rather loaded from the creature databases found in the creatures directory.